 To serve tzatziki as a dip, Greek yogurt would be a better choice because it’s thick.
 I used traditional yogurt here to make a thinner dressing.
 Greek yogurt has more protein than regular yogurt.
 It also tends to be tangier.
 That’s because when the Greek-style yogurt is strained, some of the natural sugar is reduced.

-Shredded cucumber, lemon, herbs, olive oil, and garlic flavor the yogurt.
+In tzatziki, shredded cucumber, lemon, herbs, olive oil, and garlic flavor the yogurt.

 Want more Mediterranean Diet recipes?

 - One-sheet Roasted Greek Salad

 P.S.
 Hungry for more healthy living tips and recipes?
 Sign up for my newsletter here.
 As a registered dietitian, nutrition and delicious, healthy eating are my focus.

 This post may contain affiliate links which means if you click through and make a purchase, the seller pays me a commission.
 It does not increase the price you pay.